smith-chem-wisc/mzLib/README.md

 ### Proteomics

-Peptides can be created for a sequence of amino acids:
+Peptides can be created for a sequence of amino acids

+### Mass Spectrometry

+Raw data files can be read.

 ## License
 Code heavily borrowed from https://github.com/dbaileychess/CSMSL and distrubuted under the appropriate license, LGPL.